-- 4.1.
-The Internal Audit Charter establishes the position of Internal Audit within the IJB, including the Chief Internal Auditor's functional reporting relationship to the Audit Committee.
-The Charter also details the authority of internal audit to access records, personnel and physical properties relevant to the performance of audit engagements and defines the scope of internal audit activity. - 4.2.
+The Internal Audit Charter establishes the position of Internal Audit within the OSVJB, including the Chief Internal Auditor's reporting relationship to the Board.
+The Charter also details the authority of internal audit to access records, personnel and physical properties relevant to the performance of audit engagements and defines the scope of internal audit activity.

 The Charter conforms with the Public Sector Internal Audit Standards and recognises the mandatory nature of the core Principles for the Professional Practice of Internal Auditing, the Code of Ethics, the Standards and the Definition of Internal Auditing.